ZZ-Cat/CRSFforArduino/README.md

 While every effort has gone into ensuring stability at the time that these releases are made, there may still be the odd gremlin or two that have stowed away somewhere and made it through my quality control.

 With that being said, installation from the Releases tab is nearly identical to the installation steps above, save for how you acquire CRSF for Arduino, and that's by simply clicking on the `Source Code (zip)` link at the bottom of the release summary itself.

+### PlatformIO dependency

+Simply add `https://github.com/ZZ-Cat/CRSFforArduino.git @^ 1.0.0` to your `lib_deps` section in your `platformio.ini` file.
+PlatformIO will take care of the rest.
+This is fairly new, so any hiccups, don't hesitate to let me know via my Issues tab.

 ### Cloning the Main-Trunk (for contributors)